nursing home cost

 Step 3: Costs

-Understanding aged care costs, particularly those related to residential care and any potential additional fees, is crucial for peace of mind.
 The total cost of your care and accommodation will depend on your specific financial situation which is assessed by Services Australia.
+Our informative video below explains the costs involved in residential aged care.

 Since Services Australia can take a long time to send you the outcome of your income and assets assessment (14-120 days) we recommend using the fee estimator on the government website, My Aged Care to help you estimate the likely cost of care.
 To estimate the costs of a room at one of our Care Communities you can use our calculator below.

-Commonly asked questions about aged care costs
+FAQs- aged care costs

 • Aged care costs are determined by the Department of Human Services (DHS) who will assess your financial situation.
 To do this, DHS conducts a Combined Income and Assets Assessment, which is a form that you need to complete and submit to the government.

-• The Combined Income and Assets Assessment form (SA457) is an extensive questionnaire with over 140 questions about what you and your partner/spouse own and earn.
+The Combined Income and Assets Assessment form (SA457) is an extensive questionnaire with over 140 questions about what you and your partner/spouse own and earn.
 It’s important to understand that you are considered to own half your assets with your partner/spouse regardless of who holds the title to the assets.
 As part of your assessment, you will be asked to provide details of all assets owned by both of you.

 • When choosing a residential aged care provider, it is important to understand aged care costs and fees.
 These include:

-• Means-Tested Care Fee (to supplement the cost of your overall care) - These are set by the Australian Government based on an assessment of your personal financial situation.
+• Means-Tested Care Fee (to supplement the cost of your overall care) - These are set by the Australian Government based on an assessment of your financial situation.

 • The basic daily fee